treyhunner/treyhunner.github.com/source/_posts/2017-07-21-craft-your-python-like-poetry.markdown

           'December': 12}
 ```

-And the same dictionary again, with each key-value pair indented instead of aligned (with a training comma on the last line as well):
+And the same dictionary again, with each key-value pair indented instead of aligned (with a trailing comma on the last line as well):

 ```python
 MONTHS = {